 Given a biological process x (from those described in chapter 8), explain what is happening in this process.
 How can you derive the stoichiometric coefficients for this process?
-How can you find out, if additional constraints are needed?
+How can you find out if additional constraints are needed?
+From where can you get these additional constraints?